thatte-idli-kaal-soup/humans/README.md

 incorporate in future videos.
 Ideally, our tool should incorporate these features, rather than us adding anything manually.

--   [ ] See if we can embed video/pictures of people playing/practicing
 -   [ ] Captions on videos may be nice, especially when the audio is noisy.